 Should you link Instagram to Twitter?

 Also yes, but do not publish it automatically from your Instagram app.
-Rather, go into Twitter and tweet the saved image in your camera roll.
+Rather, go to Twitter and tweet the saved image in your camera roll.

 If you do it automatically, all you will “tweet” is just a link to your Instagram page.